 When choosing the right mid-layer, be sure to match the thickness to this layer’s intended use.
 For example, if used for sitting around a base camp or in cold weather, a thick fleece may be a good choice.
 If you need a fleece for an active activity such as backpacking, skiing, or climbing, a thinner mid-layer may be more appropriate as it will have greater breathability, flexibility, and will be more packable and lightweight.

-On the trail in the Portage Top!
+On the trail in a fleece top!